sorashi/sorashi.github.io/content/post/net-drama.md

 repository.
 This change, named *Remove Hot Reload support from dotnet watch*, removed this awaited feature from the dotnet CLI and left it available only in Visual Studio 2022.
-Note that this change was done a few days before .NET 6 release (realising on 2021-11-08), removing it from this version.
+Note that this change was done a few days before .NET 6 release (releasing on 2021-11-08), removing it from this version.
 The PR removed around 2,500 lines of code from the .NET SDK.

 Microsoft explained their reasoning in a blog post called [Update on .NET Hot